Facts at a Glance

 - 35 million times each weekday, people board public transportation.

-- Public transportation is a $54 billion industry that employs more than 400,000 people.
+- Public transportation is a $58 billion industry that employs nearly 400,000 people.

-- Every $10 million in operating investment yields $32 million in increased business sales.
+- Every $10 million in operating investment in public transportation yields $32 million in increased business sales.

 - Public transportation provides personal mobility and freedom for people from every walk of life.